divyaranirs-tech/Healthcare-dashboard/README.md

 # Healthcare-dashboard
 Healthcare Analytics Dashboard(Excel)

-Objective: To analyze healthcare dataset from Kaggle an gain insights by highlighting trends and patterns in patients, medical conditions, cost etc
+Objective: To analyze healthcare dataset from Kaggle and gain insights by highlighting trends and patterns in patients, medical conditions, cost etc